Different types of carabiners

+There are different types of carabiners.
 Big, small, D shape, pear shape, oval shape, solid gate, wire gate, screw gate… confused?
 You should be.
 To many freshly minted climbers, a carabiner is a carabiner.
 But if you think taking up rock climbing as a hobby can help you destress oh my friend you are so wrong.
-Choosing a fit for purpose carabiner requires a fair amount of knowledge especially if you have the intention to climb outdoors.
+Choosing a fit-for-purpose carabiner requires a fair amount of knowledge especially if you have the intention to climb outdoors.
 In this article, we will equip you with everything you need to know about the functions of different carabiner designs.

 The anatomy of a carabiner